norkadev/java-basics/README.md

         System.out.println("Human is eating");
     }
 }
 class Robot implements Workable {
     @Override
     public void work() {
         System.out.println("Robot is working");
     }
 }

 The Worker interface is split into Workable and Eatable, allowing Robot to implement only the Workable interface.

-Dependency Inversion Principle (DIP) High-level modules should not depend on low-level modules.
+**5. Dependency Inversion Principle (DIP) High-level modules should not depend on low-level modules.
 Both should depend on abstractions.
 Abstractions should not depend on details.
-Details should depend on abstractions.
+Details should depend on abstractions.**

 Bad example:

 class LightBulb {
     public void turnOn() {